silvercart/silvercart/docs/en/Userbase/The-SilverCart-Handbook/10-Widgets.md

 ![](_images/bargain_widget_2_0.png)

 Shows a number of products with a large difference between MSR price and store price.
+###Image slider
+Shows selected images; A headline and text may be added.
+The image slider has several configuration options.

 ### Silvercart topseller products